-Looking For a New Audi Allroad in your area?
+Looking for a Used Allroad in your area?

 Have you driven a 2013 Audi Allroad?

 5 ⁄ 5 stars

 2013 Audi Allroad Overview

 Based on 1 review

 Audi decided to take another stab at the Allroad for 2013 with an all-new model based heavily on the maker's outgoing A4 Avant wagon, rather than the bulky A6 of its previous incarnation.
 If you loved the A4 Avant, you're in for a treat—the Allroad differs only in some measurements and other small details, being slightly wider, longer and 2.5 inches taller with more ground clearance and body protection.
 These give the Allroad a bit more room for people, stability and willingness to get dirty than the A4 Avant it replaces.
 That said, such minor changes mean anything you didn't like so much about the Avant probably also carried over, but in a sturdier package.

 In all, the changes amount to cosmetics, like adopting the 2013 A4's headlight style, along with an exclusive grille, a bit more elbow room, slightly modernized interior and some minor tweaks to feature content—most of which are previously optional features, albeit very practical features like roof rails and aluminum trim that just might stick around after the debut.
 That added breathing space is definitely welcome in the still admittedly cramped rear bench seat, but whether all the changes are enough to satisfy drivers who also wanted more cargo room, starting-line spunk and user-friendly controls is still being tested in the real-world lab.